mythril-hypervisor/mythril/README.md

 ## Debugging

-To debug mythril, first build the multiboot application as described above.
-Then run `make qemu-debug`.
-This will start start QEMU but not launch mythril.
-You can then run `gdb target/multiboot2_target/debug/mythril_multiboot2` to launch gdb with the debug info from the application.
-You can then attach to the qemu instance with `target remote localhost:1234`.
+To debug mythril, run `BUILD_TYPE=debug make qemu-debug`.
+This will build a debug version of the hypervisor then start start QEMU in a paused state.
+You can then run `gdb mythril/target/mythril_target/debug/mythril` to launch gdb with the debug info from the application.
+You can attach to the qemu instance with `target remote :1234`.
+Note that debugging the hypervisor is generally not supported under docker.

 Because the virtualization is hardware accelerated, remember to use `hbreak` instead of `break` in gdb.
 For example, to put a breakpoint at the start of `kmain` and start mythril, run:

 ```
-(gdb) target remote localhost:1234
+(gdb) target remote :1234
 Remote debugging using localhost:1234
 0x000000000000fff0 in ?? ()
 (gdb) hbreak kmain